Durgalaxmiojha/Durgalaxmi-VGNT/README.md

 # Durgalaxmi-VGNT
-This is my fist git Respository
+This is my first git Respository